Summary of Significant Accounting Policies and Nature of Operations

 Accounts receivable are stated net of allowance for doubtful accounts.
 The allowance for doubtful accounts is determined primarily on the basis of past collection experience and general economic conditions.
 The Company determines terms and conditions for its customers primarily based on the volume purchased by the customer, customer creditworthiness and past transaction history.

-Concentrations of credit risk are primarily limited to the offline sales customer base to which the Company’s products are sold, which is related to trade receivables that are approximately 28% of total accounts receivable, net, balance as of the year ended January 2, 2021.
+Concentrations of credit risk are primarily limited to the offline sales customer base to which the Company’s products are sold, which is related to trade receivables that are approximately 20% and 18% of total accounts receivable, net, balance as of the year ended December 31, 2022 and January 1, 2022, respectively.
 The Company does not believe significant concentrations of credit risk exist as a significant portion of the outstanding trade receivables balance is insured by a third-party credit insurance company.

 Inventories consist of finished goods available-for-sale and are stated at the lower of cost or net realizable value, determined using the first-in first-out (“FIFO”) method.
 The Company purchases inventory from suppliers both domestically and internationally, and routinely enters into supply agreements with Asia-Pacific based suppliers in China and Taiwan and also U.S. based suppliers who are primarily drop-ship vendors.
 The Company believes that its products are generally available from more than one supplier and seeks to maintain multiple sources for its products, both internationally and domestically.
 The Company primarily purchases products in bulk quantities to take advantage of quantity discounts and to ensure inventory availability.
 Inventory is reported at the lower of cost or net realizable value.
 We recognize provisions for obsolete and slow-moving inventory primarily based on judgments about expected disposition of inventory, generally, through sales, or liquidations of obsolete inventory, and expected recoverable values per SKU based on currently available or historical information.